hijkzzz/pymarl2/README.md

 # RIIT
 Open-source code for [Rethinking the Implementation Tricks and Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2102.03479).
 Our goal is to call for a fair comparison of the performance of MARL algorithms.

-## Tricks in Multi-agent Reinforcement Learning
+## Code-level Optimizations
-There are so many tricks in the RL, such as:
+There are so many code-level tricks in the  Multi-agent Reinforcement Learning (MARL), such as:
 - Value function clipping (clip max Q values for QMIX)
 - Value Normalization
 - Reward scaling